Just and fair conditions at work – UK Government assessment

 - Research on pregnancy and maternity-related discrimination at work from 2016 found that 77% of mothers had experienced at least one potentially discriminatory or negative experience, and 11% of mothers were forced to leave their job.

-- There have been concerns about failures to ensure safe working conditions during the pandemic, including for pregnant women, those with long-term health conditions, and those working in frontline sectors such as health and social care (mainly women and ethnic minority employees) due to shortages and delays in sourcing effective personal protective equipment during the pandemic’s early stages.
+- There have been concerns about failures to ensure safe working conditions during the COVID-19 pandemic, including for pregnant women, those with long-term health conditions, and those working in frontline sectors such as health and social care (mainly women and ethnic minority employees) due to shortages and delays in sourcing effective personal protective equipment during the COVID-19 pandemic’s early stages.
 Ethnic minority workers are more likely to work in occupations with the highest numbers of COVID-19 deaths.

-- The pandemic has had a particularly negative impact on working conditions for women, including that they were less likely to have their earnings topped up if on furlough.
+- The COVID-19 pandemic has had a particularly negative impact on working conditions for women, including that they were less likely to have their earnings topped up if on furlough.
 Research into working parents found mothers were more likely than fathers to combine paid work with childcare.

-- A lack of basic employment rights, such as sick pay, means many gig economy workers have had no choice but to continue working during the pandemic, even when unwell.
+- A lack of basic employment rights, such as sick pay, means many gig economy workers have had no choice but to continue working during the COVID-19 pandemic, even when unwell.
 Young people and ethnic minorities are over-represented among such workers.

 - The UK Government has made commitments to ensure fair working conditions.
 However, it has not responded formally to its Good Work Plan consultations, evaluated implementation of its ‘Gender equality at every stage’ roadmap, or introduced an Employment Bill to implement its commitments.